-Cardiovascular training (or aerobic training), in scientific terms, is achieved through the utilization of the oxygen pathway.
-In order for your muscles to contract, your muscles’ cells must produce adenosine triphosphate, or ATP.
-Your muscle cells only produce a limited amount of ATP.
-ATP must continuously be resynthesized in order for the muscles to keep working.
-In order to continue aerobic conditioning, the lactic acid that is produced by muscle contraction will combine with oxygen to resynthesize ATP to sustain aerobic exercise.
+Cardiovascular training—or aerobic training in scientific terms—is achieved through the utilization of the oxygen pathway.
+In order for your muscles to contract, the cells in muscles must produce adenosine triphosphate (ATP).
+Muscle cells only produce a limited amount of ATP, and ATP must continuously be re-synthesized in order for muscles to keep working.
+In order to continue aerobic conditioning, lactic acid produced by muscle contraction must combine with oxygen to re-synthesize ATP in order to sustain aerobic exercise.

-Whoa….put on the brakes.
-Did he just say weight loss?
+“Whoa!
+Did you just say weight loss?”
 Yes, yes I did.

-However, here is the caveat.
-Slow, boring endless cardio work will not increase your metabolism and help you lose weight.
-That’s right.
+However, here is the caveat: Slow, boring, endless cardio work will not increase your metabolism or help you lose weight.

-Walk into any gym and you will see people plodding along on the treadmills, ellipticals and god forbid…. recumbent bikes.
-There they are, watching the big screen TV in front of them, barely moving their legs and arms to make the machine go.
-Believe me, their heart rate isn’t going anywhere and they will probably not be out of breath.
-An hour later they think they just got the best cardio workout ever because they mistakenly think that the more time they spend on the cardio machine, the better.
+Walk into any gym and there’ll be people plodding along on the treadmills, ellipticals, and, even worse, recumbent bikes.
+Most are watching the big screen TVs in front of them while barely moving their legs and arms on machines.
+Their heart rate isn’t going anywhere, and they probably aren’t out of breath.
+An hour later, and they think they just got the best cardio workout ever because they spent so much time on the cardio machine.

-What if I told you you could get the most efficient, metabolism-increasing, mind-blowing cardio workout ever in 20-25 minutes?
-Well there is a type of training that accomplishes all this and it is called Interval Training.
+You can get the most efficient, metabolism-increasing, mind-blowing cardio workout ever in only 20 to 25 minutes!
+That type of training exists, and it’s called Interval Training.

-Interval training has been scientifically proven to lead to weight loss over the endless cardio that most people practice.
-How much can you get done in the 30-35 minutes that you will save each day?
-What would you do with your time (don’t say watch more TV)?
+Interval training has been scientifically proven to lead to better weight loss over endless cardio that most people practice.
+How much can you accomplish in the 30 to 35 minutes that you save each day?

 Interval training is not easy.
 As a matter of fact, it’s very intense; however, you’ll get the greatest benefit for your cardio buck in the shortest amount of time!

-Interval training can be described as short bursts of high-intensity work followed by short “rest” periods at a moderate pace.
-For instance, you would jump on your favorite treadmill, do a short warm-up, go at an all-out, high intensity workout for a period of time (and I mean all out–this isn’t play time).
+Interval training can be described as short bursts of high-intensity work followed by short rest periods at a moderate pace.
+For instance, normally you’d jump on the treadmill, do a short warm-up, go at an all-out, high intensity workout for a period of time (and I mean all out–this isn’t play time).
 Afterwards, you’d decrease speed for a period of time.
-You would repeat the this cycle for the next 20-25 minutes.
-Finally, you would slow down and do a couple of minutes of cooling down and you’re off the machine and heading home to be with your family.
+This cycle would be repeated a number of times over the next 20 to 25 minutes.
+Finally, slow your pace, do a couple of minutes of cooling down, and you’re off the machine and heading home to be with your family.

-And the beauty of interval training is you don’t even need a fancy piece of cardio equipment!
-You could do intervals outside by walking fast and then walking slower.
-Or sprinting and then jogging!
+The beauty of interval training is that you don’t even need a fancy piece of cardio equipment!
+You can do intervals outside by walking fast and then slower, or sprinting and then jogging!

-If you want to incinerate calories, increase the functions of your heart and lungs and save time, I suggest you look into interval training.
-Or obviously shoot me an email.
+If you want to incinerate calories, increase the functions of your heart and lungs, and save time, look into interval training.
 It’s time to get rid of mindless cardio once and for all!

-And make sure you leave a comment below!
-What have you been doing for cardio for your fat loss goals?
+Please leave a comment below: What have you done for cardio for your fat-loss goals?